 That's because Auntie A. Ellis has some REAL serious business to take care of: it’s time we had a little talk, you and me.
-Yes, that talk; the one about what is real and what is fake - - and boy-oh-boy, has Auntie seen some big, fat, fake-o’s!
+Yes, that talk; the one about what is real and what is fake - - and boy-oh-boy, Auntie has sure seen some big, fat, fake-O’s!

 Gee, she must be the healthiest-feeling sick person around!

 Fix me, please!

 - Do exercise that is therapeutically right for your body.

 - Look inward; love yourself, face your emotional fears and identify what causes your stress.